abcxyz/abc/README.md

 Examples:

-- `abc templates golden-test new-test --test-name=basic examples/templates/render/hello_jupiter`
-  creates a new golden-test for the specific named test called `basic` for the given template
+- `abc templates golden-test new-test basic examples/templates/render/hello_jupiter` creates a new golden-test for the specific named test called `basic` for the given template
 - `abc templates golden-test verify examples/templates/render/hello_jupiter`:
   runs all golden-tests for the given template